How do I improve VIVE Streaming performance?

 - The render resolution might be too high for your computer's GPU.
-Go to Streaming graphic preferences to Performance. .
-Under Graphic settings, set
+Go to Graphics tab, set Streaming graphics preferences to Performance. .
+On the

-- If you're doing a wireless streaming session, go to TCP mode, turn on Use TCP for wireless streaming. , and then under
+- If you're doing a wireless streaming session, go to Performance tab.
+Under Transmission, turn on [Experimental] TCP mode. , and then go to the

 Wireless streaming session

 To optimize the performance of VIVE Streaming while doing a wireless streaming session, try these:

 - Connect your computer directly to your Wi-Fi router using an ethernet cable.